 Here you can sell digital products such as audio files, pdfs, videos, cheat sheets, and more, all of which are downloadable.
 Podia gives you the freedom to set your prices or even offer your digital products to your customers for free.

 Your customers won’t be required to create an account to access your digital products.
 This is particularly good because it speeds up the checkout process.
 Podia also provides a sales page where you can insert FAQs, a video clip, and an email subscription form.

-Last on the list is Product Bundle.
+Last on the list is the Product Bundle.
 This tool allows you to bundle your digital products and online courses.

-On clicking the tool, you’d be taken to this page where you can set things up pretty quickly.
+On clicking the tool, you’d be taken to this page, where you can set things up pretty quickly.